israel0700609/israel0700609/README.md

 ## Hi there 👋

-My name is Israel cord im from israel,18 yo, learning sofware engineering right now.
+My name is Israel,im from israel,18 yo, learning sofware engineering right now.